BrandonWingerAir/portfolio-nuxt-content-graphql/content/blog/hello-world.md

 ---
 title: Hello, World!
-description: This is my very first blog post and I'm so excited to share it with you!
+description: This is a demo blog post with examples of Markdown file syntax.
 date: 2023-12-19
 cover: nasa-Q1p7bh3SHj8-unsplash.jpg
 tags: